pkarsy/sshportfw/README.md

 ```

 The control socket makes subsequent connections very fast, but there are some drawbacks, see the manual.
-Do not put such global options at the beggining of the file, because they cannot be overriden by subsequent entries.
+Do not put such global options at the beginning of the file, because they cannot be overridden by subsequent entries.

 ### ~/.ssh/config : Access LAN devices from outside.
 Most LANs have a public IPV4 address and private(NAT) IPV4 addresses for all devices inside the LAN.
 Let's suppose we have a Raspberry Pi with **static** private LAN address 10.5.2.2(rpi.lan) We can set up port forwarding on our router and we can access our Rpi from outside using mydynamicip.freemyip.com:2002 (this topic is not explained, here find instructions for your router)